lucmans/digistring/readme.md

 # Usage instructions
 Digistring can be started by running the binary.
+If the current directory is not the root of the project, set the resource directory using the `-rsc` flag.

 Sending `SIGINT` or `SIGTERM` once will queue shut-down and gracefully shut down as soon as possible.
 Sending `SIGINT` or `SIGTERM` twice will immediately stop digistring.